 At Cams Hill School, we are aware that there can be additional barriers to recognising abuse and neglect in children with Special Educational Needs.
-The SENDCo is also one of the schools Designated Safeguarding Leads (DSLs) and works closely with the other DSLs, sharing information and concerns on vulnerable pupils.
+One SENDCo is a Designated Safeguarding Lead (DSL) and works closely with the other DSLs, sharing information and concerns on vulnerable pupils.
+The SENDCos also liaise regularly with our Designated Teacher for Looked After Children.